Get Help From an EB-1 Visa Attorney in Dallas, TX

 Applicants in this category do not have to have a specific job offer.
-However they must be entering the U.S. to continue work in the field in which they have extraordinary ability.
-These applicants may file their own petition with the USCIS, rather than through an employer.
+However, they must be entering the U.S. to continue work in the field in which they have extraordinary ability.
+These applicants may file their own petition with the United States Citizenship and Immigration Service (USCIS), rather than through an employer.

 Some executives and managers of foreign companies who are transferred to the U.S. may qualify in this category.
 A multinational manager or executive is eligible for priority worker status if he or she has been employed outside the U.S. in the three years preceding the petition for at least one year by a firm or corporation and seeks to enter the U.S. to continue service (in a managerial or executive capacity) to that firm or organization.
-The employment must have been outside the United States in a managerial or executive capacity and with the same employer, an affiliate, or a subsidiary of the petitioning U.S. employer.
+The employment must have been outside the U.S. in a managerial or executive capacity and with the same employer, an affiliate, or a subsidiary of the petitioning U.S. employer.

-The petitioner must be a U.S. employer, doing business for at least one year, that is an affiliate, a subsidiary, or the same employer as the firm, corporation or other legal entity that employed the foreign national abroad.
+The petitioner must be a U.S. employer, doing business for at least one year, that is an affiliate, a subsidiary, or the same employer as the firm, corporation, or other legal entity that employed the foreign national abroad.

-The first step requires filing a labor certification application with the Department of Labor attesting that there are no U.S. workers available to fill the required position (PERM).
+File a labor certification application with the Department of Labor attesting that there are no U.S. workers available to fill the required position (PERM).